oxy-Op/autodetect-discord-activity/README.md

 }
 ```

   - Replace YOUR_DISCORD_CLIENT_ID with your Discord application's client ID.
-You can create a new application and get the client ID from the Discord Developer Portal.
+You can create a new application and get the client ID from the [Discord Developer Portal](https://discord.com/login?redirect_to=%2Fdevelopers%2Fapplications).
-  - Replace YOUR_IMGBB_API_KEY with your ImgBB API key.
+  - Replace YOUR_IMGBB_API_KEY with your [ImgBB API key](https://api.imgbb.com/).
   - Customize the "activity" section with your desired Rich Presence details, images, and buttons.

 ## Note

 - Make sure to keep your config.json file secure and do not share sensitive information, such as your API keys, with others.
 - You can modify the script to adjust the update interval or customize its behavior to better suit your needs.
+Note that 15 seconds is the minimum.

 ## Acknowledgment